Sennovate-Inc/forgerock-ansible-playbook/README.md

 </p>

 ## Description
-This playbook aims to help build test and development environments for ForgeRock AM through an ansible playbook in order to reduce the deployment time.
+This playbook aims to help build test and development environments for ForgeRock AM through an ansible playbook in order to reduce deployment time.

+## Prerequisites

+- Ansible
+- Ubuntu 18.04 and above
+- Root access to run the script

 ## Installation

 ForgeRock ansible playbook requires ansible to be installed and running the `playbook.yaml` will automatically check requirements, download libraries and packages to install the ForgeRock AM 7.1.

 To run a specific version of ForgeRock AM, update the vars.yaml with the specific ForgeRock AM version.

-### Prerequisites

-- Ansible
-- Ubuntu 18.04 and above
-- Root access to run the script

 To run the playbook and install ForgeRock AM, follow the steps below: